 Håvard says the Eleventh Planet, Thanatoi in his map, is home to undead and other servants of Entropy.
 Night Dragons are believed to have a stronghold here.
+Robin says this world is called Chagas by the

 49 As given by Frank Mentzer.
 M-Charon is much bigger than the real Pluto and Charon.
 50 Inspired by the moons of Pluto.